FlaviusHouk/CBS/Readme.md

 ### Delete file

 ```
-cbs --deleteFile projLocation file
+cbs --deleteFile projLocation file1 file2 ... fileN
 ```

-Currently only single file deletion is supported.
 Pay attention: when you deleting file from the project, it still stays in the folder.

 ### Add include folder